 The Group seeks to protect against any form of modern slavery or human trafficking within the organisation or as part of its supply chain.
-On 30 November 2022, the Board approved the Group's third Modern Slavery Statement, which is available on the Ridley website.
-The Group has a Modern Slavery Policy to facilitate disclosure of suspected instances of modern slavery in connection with the Group's operations or in its supply chain as well as a Supplier Code of Conduct setting out the Group's minimum expectations of suppliers suppliers, including standards in relation to modern slavery.
+On 25 October 2023, the Board approved the Group's fourth Modern Slavery Statement, which is available on the Ridley website.
+The Group has a Modern Slavery Policy to facilitate disclosure of suspected instances of modern slavery in connection with the Group's operations or in its supply chain as well as a Supplier Code of Conduct setting out the Group's minimum expectations of suppliers, including standards in relation to modern slavery.